wesleysee/dynamix/README.md

 #### Update

 *Dynamix webGui has been updated to version 2.0.5.
 Thanks to the support of the unRAID community a number of fixes and improvements are introduced.
 See the folder "changes" for a list of what has been changed, including changes in the optional plugins.
-All users of previous versions are encouraged to upgrade to this version.*
+All users of earlier versions are encouraged to upgrade to this version.*

 #### Introduction